 This project seeks to boost Kenya’s energy capacity and contribute to the country’s national grid.
 U.S.-based company Google, Inc. is the project’s largest investor and has committed to giving more than $2.5 billion to 22 renewable energy projects across the globe.

 Under LTWP, the Winds of Change Foundation (WoC) has emerged.
-The organization seeks to improve livelihood of communities in the Project area.
+The organization seeks to improve the livelihood of communities in the Project area.
 WoC enhances employment through educational and vocational training.
 It also seeks to support health services and water supply in the community.

 The five biggest wind energy markets are along the coastal regions of Africa.
-These markets are South Africa, Morocco, Egypt, Ethiopia and Kenya.
+These markets are South Africa, Morocco, Egypt, Ethiopia, and Kenya.

-South Africa, Burundi and Gambia to leave International Criminal Court
+South Africa, Burundi, and Gambia to leave International Criminal Court

 The International Criminal Court (ICC) tries individuals with charges of crimes against humanity.
 This judicial institution is meant to assist the international community in the global fight against impunity.
-The rise in the number African countries calling upon the ICC’s “unfair” targeting of non-Western countries is gaining media attention.
-ICC spokesman Fadi El Abdallah has urged these countries to reconsider before there next general assembly.
+The rise in the number of African countries calling upon the ICC’s “unfair” targeting of non-Western countries is gaining media attention.
+ICC spokesman Fadi El Abdallah has urged these countries to reconsider before their next general assembly.